Light Guage Steel

 kokoonhomes.com makes light-gauge steel/OSB/soy foam custom panels

-architecturebysynthesis.com a system for using grain bins, one inside another and foam between them, as habitable structures.
+architecturebysynthesis.com designs homes using grain bins, one inside another, with foam between them.

 archedcabins.com manufactures small kit buildings made from steel.

 Established in 2001, GreenHomeBuilding.com is primarily a labor of love.
 Kelly, and the GreenHomeBuilding team of experts, have answered thousands of questions for readers over the years, and we continue to publish up-to-date information about increasingly important sustainable architecture.
 If you feel moved to assist us in this work, your kind donation would be much appreciated; this can be easily done through our PayPal account: